-Students seeking additional course hours who do not wish to enroll in a degree -granting program can apply for non-degree status.
-Non-degree applicants must meet all requirements established by and be admitted into the Graduate Division.
+Students seeking additional course hours who do not wish to enroll in a degree-granting program can apply for non-degree status.
+Non-degree applicants must meet all requirements established by, and be admitted into, the Graduate Division.
 Individuals in this category can accrue a total of nine (9) credit hours.
-After accumulation of nine (9) credit hours, the individual must apply for, and meet specific requirements for, a degree-granting program or a planned graduate program.
-Planned Program of Study
+After the accumulation of nine (9) credit hours the individual must apply for, and meet specific requirements for, a degree-granting program.

+Program of Study

-Once a student has been admitted to a graduate degree program or a planned graduate program of any kind, the student must meet with his/her faculty advisor, within three months, to develop a Planned Program of Study.
-This plan is the document that lists the expectations the student must complete prior to graduation.
-This includes courses and any other de gree requirements.
-The student and his/her advisor sign and submit the document to the department chair for approval.
-Once approved, the finalized document must be sent to the Graduate Division and placed in the student's permanent file.
+Once a student has been admitted to a graduate degree program the student must meet with his/her faculty advisor to develop a Plan of Study.
+This Plan of Study documents the courses and other degree requirements the student must complete prior to graduation.
+The student and his/her advisor sign and submit the document to the Dean for approval within three (3) months of being accepted into a graduate program.
+A copy of the finalized document is maintained in the student's permanent file.
+Any changes to the Plan of Study must be submitted to the student's advisor and the Dean for approval, prior to registering for courses that are not part of the already approved plan.
+Forms are available in the Graduate Division Office.